Nauticon 2018 will be held at the Provincetown Inn in

 Specialty guests: These persons are invited by the Program Director or Convention Chair and have a particular interest that they have cultivated beyond the hobby level.
 We offer an comp badge and they present specific panels that are given priority on the convention schedule.
 They must purchase their own hotel room.

-Semi-pro guests: Persons who we specifically invite because of a particular aspect of their fandom or life that we want to have presented at Nauticon.
+Semi-pro guests: Persons who Nauticon specifically invite because of a particular aspect of their fandom or life that we want to have presented at Nauticon.
 They get a shared room at the convention hotel, on Cape Cod's famous Provincetown beach area.
-Galley access for their lunch and dinner needs.
-And an attendees badge which affords them the whole Nauticon experience, night parties, panels and so forth.
+And an attendees badge which affords them the whole Nauticon experience.

 Pro guests: Persons whom we specifically invite to present because of a particular aspect of popular culture or life that we want represented at Nauticon.
 They get a private room at the convention hotel, transportation, and are named a Guest of Awesome of the convention.